-You did everything to prepare your Los Angeles home to be on the market.
+You did everything to prepare your Riverside home to be on the market.
 You cut the clutter, cleaned everything inside and out, touched up paint and even trimmed the hedges.
 Open house went great!
 There were a lot of showings and you finally have an offer that you are happy with.

 The work is over right?
 No. Here is why you should still show your home even if you have an offer.

 3 Reasons Why You Should Still Show Your Home Even If You Have An Offer in Riverside

 One of the biggest reasons a home doesn’t close escrow is because the borrower didn’t secure the funding.
 There are many reasons this can happen but in the end, it all means the same to you as the seller: you’re starting over.

 You can protect yourself a bit by making sure you only accept offers from buyers with pre-approval.
 Don’t get suckered into pre-qualification letters.
 Those are merely ballpark ideas without a lender going through the nitty-gritty of someone’s financial situation.
 But even with a pre-approval, borrowers can still muck things up.

 Something as benign as applying for the six-month no interest financing at the furniture store can lead to lenders denying the final funding.
 Protect yourself from uncertainty and continue to show and accept backup offers until you know the loan is funded.

 Real estate agents are known to explain to buyers that the inspection contingency period is a time when the buyer can walk from the deal for any reason.
 If contingencies are not released, the buyer doesn’t even need a reason.
 In fact, they may have made an offer on more than one home and are doing some due diligence to choose between the two.
 There is nothing you can do to stop them.